Return to Listing

 Research indicates that there are a number of positive impacts when parents are more engaged in their children’s education.
 Engagement includes establishing relationships with teachers and administrators so parents can understand what is going on at school and help support their children in their learning.

 Just as with their kids’ social connections, the kinds of relationships that facilitate active engagement take time to build.
-Moreover, parents, too, need to learn about a school’s policies, expectations, and ways of doing things.
-Switching schools means parents begin again and may find maintaining a sense of involvement and connection more difficult.
+Moreover, parents, too, need to learn about a school’s policies, expectations, and ways of doing things, as well as how to specifically get involved.
+Switching schools means parents begin again and may struggle to maintain a sense of involvement and connection.

 Give Your Student the Gift of Excellence at Friends Academy